 What better place to get everyone together than a holiday park or campground?
-There’s space for loads of people, all the outdoor toys and gear, and so many Rotorua accommodation options are situated at or close enough to hear the lapping of a lake on its shores.
+There’s space for loads of people, all the outdoor toys and gear, and many are situated at or close enough to hear the lapping of a lake on its shores.

 Here’s a guide to a few out-of-the-way Rotorua holiday parks.
 Some feel miles away but are actually just a 10-minute drive from the city centre – great for a quick run to the supermarket if you need to top up the chilly bins.
 Others are a bit more rural but still within easy reach of the city and all it has to offer.